Pablo-Molla-Charlez/Master_M1_Data_Science/README.md

   3. Overfitting & Regularization: Lasso, Ridge and ElasticNet
   4. Feature Maps & PCA
 - `Hands_on_NLP`: Practical notebooks covering various Natural Language Processing techniques and algorithms.
-- `Hands_on_Scikit_Learn`: Lab notebooks exemplifying the usage of Scikit Learn for machine learning tasks.
+- `Hands_on_Scikit_Learn`: Laboratory notebooks exemplifying the usage of Scikit Learn for machine learning tasks.
 - `History_AI`: A curated list of book recommendations exploring the field of Artificial Intelligence.
+- `Information_Retrieval`: Laboratory notebooks and presentations done during the course of Information Retrieval, focused on NLP processing, Ranking Documents and similarity comparison.
+- `TER`: Notebooks, Python files, Documentation and Research Papers used during the Travail Encadré de Recherche (TER) in Qatent about Information Retrieval on Patents.

 ## Usage